Avalanche vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Avalanche Advanced Stats

-- The Avalanche's past 10 games have averaged 0.2 fewer goals than the over/under of 6.5 set for this matchup.
+- The Avalanche have had an average of 6.4 total goals scored in their past 10 games, 0.1 fewer than this matchup's over/under.

-- In their past 10 games, the Avalanche's goals per game average is 0.3 lower than their season-long average.
+- In the last 10 games, the Avalanche have scored 0.4 more goals per game than their season average.

-- The Avalanche offense's 120 total goals (3.6 per game) are ranked second in the league this year.
+- The Avalanche offense's 124 total goals (3.6 per game) are ranked second in the NHL this year.

-- The Avalanche are ranked 17th in total goals against, giving up 3.1 goals per game (102 total) in NHL play.
+- The Avalanche are ranked 14th in total goals against, allowing 3.0 goals per game (103 total) in NHL action.

-- With a +18 goal differential, they're ranked fifth-best in the NHL.
+- The team's goal differential is fifth-best in the league at +21.

 Watch the NHL on Max with the B/R Sports Add-On